Evidence for temporary and local transition of sp2 graphite-type to sp3 diamond-type bonding induced by the tip of an atomic force microscope: Experimental data

 Figure \ref{fig07_Cu3_CO_tip} (d) displays the experimental STM (left) and AFM (right) images of graphene using a CO terminated tip, again with the COFI portrait of the tip in the inset of the AFM data.
 The STM data shows maxima at the centers of the hexagons as discussed below while the AFM data shows an image of graphene that resembles the total charge density of graphene as expected for a tip that interacts by Pauli repulsion.

-Overall, the agreement between calculated data in the top row and experimental data in the middle row of Figure \ref{fig07_Cu3_CO_tip} is very good, deviations can be explained by the unavoidable asymmetries of the trimer tip and the tilt of the CO tip.
+Overall, the agreement between calculated data in the top row and experimental data in the middle row of Figure \ref{fig07_Cu3_CO_tip} is very good, deviations can be explained by the unavoidable asymmetries of the trimer tip and the tilt of the CO tip as discussed in the appendix (Fig. \ref{fig26_STM_sim_COtip}).

 Figure \ref{fig07_Cu3_CO_tip} (e,f) display the force versus distance curves for the two different tips.
 Figure \ref{fig07_Cu3_CO_tip} (e) shows a strong attraction between a Cu trimer tip and graphene that reaches 2\,nN where the largest contribution is due to van-der-Waals interaction.
-The strong attraction between graphene and metal tips is a serious challenge for imaging graphene particularly for single atom metal tips as discussed above.
+The strong attraction between graphene and metal tips is a serious challenge for imaging graphene particularly for single atom metal tips (see Fig. \ref{fig20_sam_tip} in the appendix).
 Even for trimer tips, it is possible that graphene sticks stronger to the tip than to the buffer layer in SiC graphene.
 To maintain the integrity of the tip, we did not go close enough to probe the force minimum when recording Fig. \ref{fig07_Cu3_CO_tip} (e).

 Figure \ref{fig07_Cu3_CO_tip} (f) shows a force versus distance curve that is observed for CO terminated tips.
 The maximal attraction reaches only 200\,pN before repulsion between the CO terminated tip and graphene becomes noticable.
 The AFM image in Fig. \ref{fig07_Cu3_CO_tip} (d) right displays an experimental image of graphene that looks very similar to the calculated total charge density of graphene as, e.g. shown in Fig. 3D of \cite{Hembacher2003}.
 The shallow increase of the magnitude of the attractive force with decreasing distance, indicated by blue lines in Figs. \ref{fig07_Cu3_CO_tip} (e,f) points to its van-der-Waals origin.
 Highly reactive tips that interact by covalent chemical bonding would show an exponential increase of force with decreasing distance $F \propto \exp(-z/\lambda)$ with $\lambda \approx 50$\,pm.
 Thus, the CO terminated tips that have proven to image organic molecules such as pentacene very well \cite{Gross2009} are also suited well for imaging graphene.